Resources

 -

-Analyzing Mock Trial Witness Statements from Multiple Points of View (PDF)
+Analyzing Mock Trial Witness Statements from Multiple Points of View

 This worksheet will help students understand each witness better and having them read deeply into the role the witness plays from the prosecution, defense, and witness points of view.
-It will also help students enhance their metacognitive knowledge of the witnesses and gain the literacy skill of reading a documents from multiple points of view.
+It will also help students enhance their metacognitive knowledge of the witnesses and gain the literacy skill of reading a document from multiple points of view.
 (Download Word version)

 -